-The holidays can be a magical time for children.
-But the season also comes with a danger most parents don’t think about — batteries.
+Holidays and birthdays can be magical times for children.
+But celebrations also come with dangers most parents don’t think about — batteries.

 Swallowing lithium batteries can cause serious harm and even lead to death.
 Here’s what you need to know about this health hazard for children.